luchophelps13/nba-player-ml/README.md

 8. Pip install flask, gunicorn, and the necessary modules

-9. Run "pip freeze > requirements.txt", this is so Heroku knows your app is a python app
+9. Run "pip freeze > requirements.txt", this is so Heroku knows your app is a Python app

 10. Run "echo (or touch if on Mac/Linux) web: gunicorn app: app (change it if the app is called something besides 'app') > Procfile"